skramm/homog2d/manual.md

 <a name="matrix"></a>

 You can manipulate 2D transformations as 3x3 homogeneous matrices (aka "Homography").
-The three basic transformations (rotation, translation, scaling) are available directly through provided member functions.
+The three planar transformations (rotation, translation, scaling) are available directly through provided member functions.
 They are available in two forms: "`setXxxx()`" and "`addXxxx()`".
-The first one starts from the identity transformation and applies the requested one.
+The first one starts from the identity transformation and builds the requested one.
 The second form adds the requested transformation to the matrix.

 - First example: